Lohri: Celebration area

 Lohri is celebrated to denote the last of the coldest days of winter.
-The festival is celebrated in Delhi, Punjab, Haryana, Himachal Pradesh, and the Jammu region of Jammu and Kashmir since Mughal times.
-The festival is observed as Lal Loi in the Sindhi community.
+In India, the festival is celebrated in Delhi, Punjab, Haryana, Himachal Pradesh, and the Jammu region of Jammu and Kashmir since Mughal times.
+The festival is also observed as Lal Loi by the Sindhi community in India.

 Lohri songs

 There are many Lohri songs.
 For example, the following song which has words to express gratitude to Dulla Bhatti (the 'ho's are in chorus):